 Taking a career break can be a way of enhancing your personal and professional development.
 Employees who have had a career break often return with a more positive outlook and enhanced skill set.

-A career break may be a deliberate choice or be the result of something unforeseen.
-You may have spent months thinking about going abroad for a while and choose a career break as a way of having the time to dedicate to this.
+A career break may be a deliberate choice or the result of something unforeseen.
+You may have spent months thinking about going abroad and choose a career break as a way of having the time to dedicate to this.
 It can often lead to you having skills that others may not have, such as having experience of dealing with a wider variety of people and having to make unusual decisions.